PaulF8080/OGA_wifi/README.md

-# OGA_wifi
+# OGA_bluetooth
-PCB for adding wifi to the original Odroid Go Advance similar the new revision.
+PCB for adding bluetooth to the original Odroid Go Advance similar the new revision.